joshuadaliva/javascript-projects/guessing-number/readme.txt

 // if , else if, else statement
 // ternary operator

 // switch
 // string methods
-// let name = 'jo-sh-u-a'
+// let name = 'jo-ash-u-a'
 // console.log(name.charAt(2)) // get the character in the string
 // console.log(name.indexOf('a'))  //gets the index of a string
 // console.log(name.lastIndexOf("a")) //gets the last character
+// console.l
-// console.log(name.length) //gets the length of the string
+og(name.length) //gets the length of the string
 // console.log(name.trim()) //removes any whitespace around
 // console.log(name.toLowerCase()) //change from lower case
 // console.log(name.toUpperCase()) //change from the upper case